radioblodo/SC1015/README.md

 8. [References](#8-References)
 ---
 ### 1. Problem Definition
+Can we predict the probability of getting stroke and thus take measures to prevent it?
+If so, which model would be the most helpful in predicting?

 **Our Dataset:** [Diabetes, Hypertension and Stroke Prediction](https://www.kaggle.com/datasets/prosperchuks/health-dataset) \
 **Our Problem:** Which health indicators and lifestyle factors contribute to an increased risk for Stroke?